 That moment when I found Hannah, all hope was lost that we would overcome her struggles.
 She took a different route without me.
 She lost confidence in me to guide her through.
 That’s just the truth of it.
-And in that moment of lost hope, a pain emerged like nothing I’ve ever felt in my challenged riddled life I didn’t lose hope for my life but our life together.
+And in that moment of lost hope, a pain emerged like nothing I’ve ever felt in my challenged riddled life.
 If I had stayed in that pain, that moment of lost hope, I would consider suicide as well.
 And to think her pain was even worse because she had no hope that her life would get better.
 I can only imagine her incredible pain because I only got there partially.

 I can’t stay in pain now.
 I view my pain as an alarm to question my thoughts.
 See, Hannah believed so strongly in her reality that she couldn’t see that realities are based in our attachments to our beliefs – Stories – girls should be skinny, men ought to be buff, big houses mean success, my headaches should go away, no one likes me, I have no friends, I’ll never get married, no one will ever love me, and they go on and on and on.
 Anxiety – fear of future/regret of the past – is treacherous.
 And yet, even that’s a story.
 And what happens when I believe that anxiety is treacherous?
 I avoid looking at the thoughts I’m having.
 I hide.
 I shame myself.
 And it goes on.